 A period of particular interest for the constellating of the entire Chinese sky is the Han Period (circa 200 BCE-200 CE).
 Prior to the Han Dynasty the constellation system of 28 lunar lodges (presumably developed in reference to the sidereal month), and little else, was established.
 The earliest description of the entire Chinese sky is given in the Tianguan Shu (Monograph on Heavenly Officers) by Sima Qian (circa 145 BCE - 87 BCE).
 In this book he mentions 91 constellations (including the 28 lunar lodges) including approximately 500 stars.
 It is the earliest existing book to systematically describe the Chinese constellations.
 Another feature was the Chinese sky was divided into 5 palaces.

+Oracle bone inscriptions mention asterisms.
 Some of the inscriptions on the oracle bones (mainly fragments of turtle/tortoise shells (carapaces) and mammalian bones (i.e., the scapulae of oxen) discovered at Anyang, and which date to the Shang Period (circa 16th- to 11th-century BCE), contain some star names.
 (The fragments of carapaces or mammalian bones were subjected to heat and the paths made by the resulting cracks were interpreted to answer questions about current or future events.)
 The star names plausibly indicate the existence of a scheme for dividing the sky along the equatorial circle into 4 main divisions was being developed at the time.
 It is generally accepted that at least 4 quadrantel hsiu were already known in China in the 14th-century BCE.
 The discovery of the Shang Oracle bones makes it possible to trace the gradual development of the system of Chinese lunar lodges from the earliest mention of the 4 quadrantel asterisms.
+A turtle's shell with its domed shell and flat plastron (the nearly flat part of the shell structure of a turtle - the belly or ventral surface of the shell) is particularly symbolic of the dome of heaven and the flat earth below.

 The Canon of Yao (comprising the first section of the Shu Ching (Classic of History), dated circa 4th-century BCE, states that the 4 stars named Huo, Hsü, Mao, and Niao) mark the 4 tropic times (equinoctial and solstitial points).
 The 4 tropic times (equinoctial and solstitial points) correspond with the middles of the 4 seasonal quarters of the year, not with their beginnings.
 (This arrangement would have been approximately true for circa 2400 BCE.
 See: The Alphabet and Ancient Calendar Signs by Hugh Moran and David Kelley (2nd edition, 1969, Page 148).)
 Much later, during the Han Period (circa 200 BCE-200 CE), the 4 stars Huo (the 5th hsiu), Hsü (the 11th hsiu), Mao (the 18th hsiu), and Niao (the 25th hsiu) were identified with 4 of the 28 lunar lodges.
 By the Han Period the 28 lunar lodges were linked to the celestial equator.
 Between 2300-4300 BCE some 18-20 of the hsiu fell wholly or partly within a belt falling 10 degrees north or south of the celestial equator.
 (See: The Alphabet and Ancient Calendar Signs by Hugh Moran and David Kelley (2nd edition, 1969, Page 149).)